gem5bootcamp/lps2024/slides/02-Using-gem5/02-gem5-resources.md

 ## Suites

-Suites are a collection of workloads, that can be run in parallel using multiprocessing (this will be shown later).
+Suites are a collection of workloads that can be run in parallel using multiprocessing (this will be shown later).

-All workloads in the suite have something called `input_groups` that can be used to filter the suite.
+All workloads in a suite have something called `input_groups` that can be used to filter the suite.

 Let's do an example where we will: